Your browser currently is not set to accept Cookies. Please turn it on or check if you have another program set to block cookies.

 • Serving And Trays

-• 'Collection Chandigarh, Le Course du Soleil', rectangular porcelain tray
+• 'Collection Chandigarh Le Course du Soleil' tray, white

-Cassina 'Collection Chandigarh, Le Course du Soleil', rectangular porcelain tray undefined ${masterID}
+Cassina 'Collection Chandigarh Le Course du Soleil' tray, white undefined ${masterID}

 Item# CASS21REC299WHI